 Safe elevator use boils down to patience and awareness.
 Always wait for the elevator to fully arrive and the doors to open completely before entering.
 Resist the urge to pry open doors or force your way in as the doors are closing—it’s simply not worth the risk.
 Prioritize exiting passengers before attempting to board.
 This keeps the flow smooth and prevents congestion in the doorway.
 If the elevator is crowded, wait for the next one.
 Overcrowding not only creates an uncomfortable ride but also increases the risk of accidents.
 Avoid squeezing onto a packed elevator.
 A little patience can prevent a lot of hassle.
 And remember, never try to stop closing doors with your hand or foot.

-Elevator Capacity and Weight Limits: What You Need to Know
+Understanding Elevator Capacity and Weight Limits

 This section covers important information about elevator capacity and weight limits, focusing on the dangers of overcrowding and offering advice on what to do when the elevator is full.

-The Dangers of Overcrowding
+The Dangers of Elevator Overcrowding

 While a plunging elevator due to overcrowding is a common fear, exceeding the weight limit isn’t likely to cause a freefall.
 Modern elevators have safety features that prevent movement when overloaded.
 Instead of a terrifying drop, an overcrowded car will likely stay put, with the doors remaining open and an alarm possibly sounding.
 This is a minor inconvenience compared to the potential hazards of a packed elevator.
 Overcrowding can make it difficult to exit in an emergency, increase the risk of someone getting bumped or injured, and generally create an uncomfortable ride.
 Those weight limits are there for everyone’s safety and comfort.